SamMed05/sm_blog/_posts/2022-12-29-thoughts-about-ai.md

 As a programmer, what has impressed me the most about ChatGPT is its ability to code by itself.

 It shouldn’t surprise me, since this bot was trained not only to be good at conversations but has also seen millions of lines of code during training, specifically to become good at programming.
+Also, a popular AI bot, called GitHub Copilot, already exists since last year, but it's paid and I've never tried it.

-I’m making many experiments to better understand its limits, but the results always surprise me: a handful of instructions in the prompt, with little to no guidance, are enough to generate (sometimes) hundreds of lines of working code, in any language, every single time (or at least, the vast majority of the time).
+I’m making many experiments to better understand ChatGPT's limits, but the results always surprise me: a handful of instructions in the prompt, with little to no guidance, are enough to generate (sometimes) hundreds of lines of working code, in any language, every single time (or at least, the vast majority of the time).

 While reaching this skill level is an important goal for OpenAI and scientific progress, I don't believe this bot will benefit everyone.